Localized Multiple Kernel Learning---A Convex Approach: Generalization Error Bounds

-\begin{remark}[\textsc{Tightness of Bounds}] \rm The above bound enjoys a mild dependence on the number of kernels.
+The above bound enjoys a mild dependence on the number of kernels.
 One can show (cf. Supplemental Material \ref{supp:proof_rad}) that the dependence is $O(\log M)$ for $p\leq(\log M-1)^{-1}\log M$ and $O(M^{\frac{p-1}{2p}})$ otherwise.
 In particular, the dependence is logarithmically for $p=1$ (sparsity-inducing CLMKL).
-These dependencies recover the best known results for global MKL algorithms in \cite{cortes2010generalization,KloBla11,kloft2011lp}. \end{remark}
+These dependencies recover the best known results for global MKL algorithms in \citet{cortes2010generalization,KloBla11,kloft2011lp}.

-\begin{remark}[\textsc{Interpretation of Bounds}] \em The bounds of Theorem \ref{thm:empirical-rademacher-bound} exhibit a strong dependence on the likelihood functions, which inspires us to derive a new algorithmic strategy as follows.
+The bounds of Theorem \ref{thm:empirical-rademacher-bound} exhibit a strong dependence on the likelihood functions, which inspires us to derive a new algorithmic strategy as follows.
 Consider the special case where $c_j(x)$ takes values in $\{0,1\}$ (hard cluster membership assignment), and thus the term determining the bound has $\sum_{j\in\nbb_l}\sum_{m\in\nbb_M}c_j^2(x_i)=n$.
 On the other hand, if $c_j(x)\equiv \frac{1}{l},j\in\nbb_l$ (uniform cluster membership assignment), we have the favorable term $\sum_{j\in\nbb}\sum_{i\in\nbb_n}c^2_j(x_i)=\frac{n}{l}$.
 This motivates us to introduce a parameter $\tau$ controlling the complexity of the bound by considering likelihood functions of the form

 where $\text{dist}(x,S_j)$ is the distance between the example $x$ and the cluster $S_j$.
 By letting $\tau=0$ and $\tau=\infty$, we recover uniform and hard cluster assignments, respectively.
 Intermediate values of $\tau$ correspond to more balanced cluster assignments.
-As illustrated by Theorem \ref{thm:empirical-rademacher-bound}, by tuning $\tau$ we optimally adjust the resulting models' complexities. \end{remark}
+As illustrated by Theorem \ref{thm:empirical-rademacher-bound}, by tuning $\tau$ we optimally adjust the resulting models' complexities.